Jack251970/Flow.Launcher.Plugin.MDict/README.md

   <img src="https://img.shields.io/github/license/Jack251970/Flow.Launcher.Plugin.MDict">
 </p>

-**This plugin is a clipboard manager for [Flow Launcher](https://github.com/Flow-Launcher/Flow.Launcher).
+**This plugin is a MDict dictionary for [Flow Launcher](https://github.com/Flow-Launcher/Flow.Launcher).
 It can help you manage your clipboard history and Windows Clipboard History with support for text, images, and files.**

 ## ⭐ Features

-- Copy & delete & pin record
-- Cache images to folder
-- Manage records in list and database
-- Preview panel for text, images, and files
-- Persistent keep records in database
-- Words count for text
-- Customize copy actions
-- Clean clipboard
-- Copy files by sorting names
+- Search words in MDict dictionary files
-- Manage Windows clipboard history (Windows 10, 11)
-- Sync with Windows clipboard history (Windows 10, 11)
+- Dictionary file light / dark theme support

 ## 🖼️ Screenshots